 As you may have seen on previous pages, a chance discovery of the forgotten work of gyroplane pioneer Ernie Brooks, led to the eventual publication of Spinning on the Wind, nine years later.
-But hey, better late than never.
-Among the huge pile of paperwork found in Tony Philpotts’ cellar, was an intriguing collection of international news cuttings from 1968/69, giving details of the Brookland Mosquito Mk.2.
+Better late than never.
+Among the huge pile of paperwork found in Tony Philpotts’ cellar was an intriguing collection of international news cuttings from 1968/69, giving details of the Brookland Mosquito Mk.2.
 Those were the days when written correspondence could take weeks to cross the continents (no email back then), which made it all the more fascinating to read the stack of letters received by Brookland Rotorcraft in response from all around the world.

 More than anything in the early stages, it was these news cuttings and the global enthusiasm that they had generated for this tiny gyroplane built in a back yard garage, that inspired me to find out more.
 In the modern gyro world, very few remembered the efforts of Brookland Rotorcraft, and the incredible range of the Mosquito’s popularity was completely unknown.
 Ernie himself was pretty much forgotten, just another of the many ill-fated amateur explorers from the early days of British autorotational discovery.
 But he was so much more than that.

 In the course of my research, a contemporary of Ernie’s who worked on the slightly later Campbell Cricket, flatly refuted all evidence of the Mosquito’s international celebrity and strongly denied that anyone on foreign soil had ever heard of it.
 Well, it wasn’t the first time that he’d made a twerp of himself, evidenced by the number of people who have immediately identified him in the book!